vbekasov/cpp/README.md

 ## REWORKING CONCEPT

-REWORKING CONCEPT OF CHECK
+FUN from main.c to .h class.

 ## Description

 Welcome to my project.

 Aim of this project is to show my knowledge in Computer Science.
 You will see how do I use modern C++ technologies, Python and Shell scripts to solve the Binary Tree problems and analyze its performance.

 And never use it in real life, please.